EricTrainingRev/240701-JWA-Gen-AI/Week 4 - Testing Continued/Monday - Waterfall & Agile/Waterfall & Agile.md

             - note any work that was not finished and needs to be accomplished in the next Sprint
                 - may trigger a need for another User Story Planning session
             - Start planning next Sprint based off the Backlog

+# Standard Testing Life Cycle
+1. Requirements Analysis
+2. Create Test Plan
+3. Design Test Cases
+4. Set Up Testing Environment
+5. Run Tests

+# Developer vs Tester Mindset
+When working on a project where the developers and testers are separate, it can become easy for the two teams to see each other as the "enemy".
+In these situations, it is critical to remember that both sides, the devs and testers, are working towards the same goal: creating a product that has a high level of quality and is as defect free as possible.
+In these situations it is helpful to remember the difference in mindset between developers and testers:
+- Testers: testers take a "pessimistic" approach to testing software.
+The assumption is that there are defects in the product, and it is the testers job to find and report on those defects
+- Developers: devs take an "optimistic" approach to developing software.
+The assumption is the software works, and is ready to be built upon to further complete the project